Dwyer Arena – Niagara Purple Eagles

 What is there to do in the winter for the locals who want something of their own, and not having to head out to Buffalo?
 Enter Niagara University.

-Niagara is a small university of only around 5,000 students, that has received a bit more attention for its accomplishments on the basketball court, than its endeavours on the frozen pond.
-Make no mistake however, this part of New York state has a strong affinity for ice hockey, and the Purple Eagles of Niagara fit the bill.
+Niagara is a small university of only around 5,000 students, that has received a bit more attention for its accomplishments on the basketball court, than its endeavors on the frozen pond.
+Make no mistake, however, this part of New York state has a strong affinity for ice hockey, and the Purple Eagles of Niagara fit the bill.

-Playing in a fairly non-descript arena, the Robert and Concetta Dwyer Arena, commonly known as the Dwyer Arena, the Niagara Purple Eagles have entertained students, and college hockey fans since becoming a varsity team in 1996.
-In 2010, the Purple Eagles moved on to Atlantic Hockey, after being a charter member of the now defunct College Hockey America.
-During their tenure, they have made appearances in the NCAA tournament four times, including 2013.
+Playing in a fairly non-descript arena, the Robert and Concetta Dwyer Arena, commonly known as the Dwyer Arena, the Niagara Purple Eagles have entertained students and college hockey fans since becoming a varsity team in 1996.
+In 2010, the Purple Eagles moved on to Atlantic Hockey, after being a charter member of the now-defunct College Hockey America.
+During their tenure, they have made appearances in the NCAA tournament four times, including now-defunct013.
 Purple Pride remains as strong on the ice as it is on the hardwood.

 Upon progressing up the stairs to the main seating area you will hopefully notice the plaque dedicated to Robert and Concetta Dwyer, whom the arena is named for.
 The Dwyers provided a generous gift of $3 million to provide significant upgrades to the arena.